cyrillkuettel/blog/web/_posts/2022-01-26-Everything-is-possible.markdown

 Let's imagine you are a carpenter.
 You want to build a nice piece of furniture, but the problem is, you require a special tool that costs a thousand dollars.
 In computers, the same kind of limitation hardly exists.
 Software is not limited by physics, like wood for example.
 It is limited by imagination, by design, by organization.
 If you are in a similar situation as the carpenter, as a software engineer, let's say the work you do requires a very specialized tool.
 You can just _install_ free software.
 This has essentially the effect of "standing on the shoulders of giants."
 You can leverage your potential a ten-fold, a hundred-fold.
 An example of this version control software Git.
 I cannot imagine what I would do without this marvelous piece of software.
 If a tool does not exist (which by the way is highly unlikely) you can literally just _write_ it.
 Just code a tool into existence.
-That's how a lot of great software came into existence: Someone was in need of a something, realized the thing he needs does not exist - and therefore he went on to write it.
+That's how a lot of great software came into existence:

-Build simple tools, on which you can then construct more complex tools.
+1. Someone was in need of a particular tool.
+2. They realized that this thing does not exist.
+3. Therefore, they went ahead and invented it.
+Very simple 3-step process.
+I think a general motive is: Build simple tools.
+These tools then can build the foundational structure for more complex tools.
+More complex almost always means more powerful.

 ## Use the appropriate tool
-Talking about inventing tools, this reminds of a point Dough Engelbart (inventor of the computer mouse) has made.
+Talking about inventing tools, this reminds of Dough Engelbart.
+He has invented the computer mouse, among other things.
 > Engelbart interviewed job candidates, he would hand them a pencil with a brick attached to it with masking tape and ask them to write their name.
 If our writing tools were that unwieldy (= awkward to handle), he would demonstrate, people would never have learned to write.
 [1](https://www.washingtonpost.com/business/douglas-engelbart-computer-visionary-and-inventor-of-the-mouse-dies-at-88/2013/07/03/1439b508-0264-11e2-9b24-ff730c7f6312_story.html)
 ![Brick](../assets/images/brick-pencil.jpg.webp)
+The results were of course hilarious.
+He did it to prove the point that tools influence the things we are able to do.

 ## My motivation
 There is another point to be made here: Better tools (like a pen in his example) can in a sense expand the scope of your mind.
 Imagine we never invented pens (Or keyboards).